leonchen83/rocketmq-externals/rocketmq-redis/README.md

 ## 1.1.
 Brief introduction

 Rocketmq redis replicator implement Redis Replication protocol written in java.
-It can parse, filter, broadcast the RDB and AOF events in a real time manner and downstream these event to RocketMQ.
+It can parse, filter, broadcast the RDB and AOF events in a real time manner and downstream these events to RocketMQ.

 ## 1.2.
 Architecture